ageorgemorgan/joe/README.md

 Open up the Jupyter tutorials (https://github.com/ageorgemorgan/joe/tree/main/joe_lab/demos/tutorials) to see joe in action!

 Currently getting FFmpeg support is a bit of a tough one and it *does not auto-install when you install joe*.
-I recommend using conda, installing *joe* in a conda environment, and then using conda to install PyAV via
+I recommend using conda, installing *joe* in a conda environment, and then (on Ubuntu) using conda to install PyAV via

 ```
 conda install av